flexiblepower/fpai-documentation/CommonClasses.md

 # 4. Common classes and interfaces

 ## Measurables
-In the FPAI there are several interfaces working with physical quantities.
+In the EF-Pi there are several interfaces working with physical quantities.
 For all of these quantities there are multiple units you could use: seconds, minutes, hours, joules, kilowatt hours...
 One programmer might prefer working with joules while another might prefer working with kilowatt hours.
 In order to prevent confusion and cumbersome manual conversion we have adopted the `javax.measure` packages from the [JScience](http://jscience.org) project.
 These packages provide classes and interfaces which combine numbers and units in a *measurable* object.
-These objects are so commonly used in the FPAI that they are part of the `flexiblepower.api` bundle.
+These objects are so commonly used in the EF-Pi that they are part of the `flexiblepower.api` bundle.

 The package provides a set of [SI-units](http://en.wikipedia.org/wiki/International_System_of_Units) (such as second and joule) and NonSI-units (such as hour and Kilowatt hour).
 Measurables are typed with the generic `Measurable` interface.